 Like humans and most terrestrial animals, legged robots need the ability to move over rugged terrain to be useful in applications such as disaster response and search and rescue.
-However, designing control algorithms that can handle discrete footholds (like rubble or stepping stones) is challenging, because there are strict constraints on foot placement that can’t be violated and the motion of these systems are governed by complex dynamical equations.
+However, designing control algorithms that can handle discrete footholds (like rubble or stepping-stones) is challenging, because there are strict constraints on foot placement that can’t be violated and the motions of these systems are governed by complex dynamical equations.

 Why Legged Robots?

 Furthermore, the robots we work with, like ATRIAS, are underactuated, meaning that there are no actuators at the ankle, just fixed-point feet.
-To give you a sense of how hard this is, imagine stepping across stepping stones or climbing a flight of stairs while on stilts: the only way to maintain balance is to keep taking steps.
-The problem of stepping stones also places strict constraints on foot placement, and of course in the real world, these stepping stones could also topple over (a problem we will be working on in the near future).
+To give you a sense of how hard this is, imagine stepping across stepping-stones or climbing a flight of stairs while on stilts: The only way to maintain balance is to keep taking steps.
+The problem of stepping-stones also places strict constraints on foot placement, and of course in the real world, these stepping-stones could also topple over (a problem we will be working on in the near future).
 In addition, the robot must work within other physical constraints such as motor torque limits and friction (the robot must not slip).
-All these constraints may act against each other, making the control design process nontrivial.
+All these constraints may act against one another, making the control design process nontrivial.

 The stepping-stones problem has been widely studied, with some truly impressive results on robots such as Valkyrie and ATLAS.
 But what’s different about our methods is that they allow for dynamic walking as opposed to the slower quasi-static motions that robots tend to use.
 By reasoning about the nonlinearities in the dynamics of the system and by taking advantage of recent advances in optimal and nonlinear control technology, we can specify control objectives and desired robot behaviors in a simple and compact form while providing formal stability and safety guarantees.
 This means our robots can walk over discrete terrain without slipping or falling over, backed by some neat math and some cool experimental videos.

-The potential applications of such a technology are numerous: In search and rescue, where autonomous humanoid robots can be deployed instead of human rescuers; in exploration of unmapped/unexplored areas such as in other planets, where the surface may be highly uneven or as personal robots at homes.
-In addition, the methods we develop for bipedal robots can also be translated to robotic devices that augment humans, such as lower limb exoskeletons.
+The potential applications of such a technology are numerous: In search and rescue, where autonomous humanoid robots can be deployed instead of human rescuers; in exploration of unmapped/unexplored areas such as in other planets, where the surface may be highly uneven; or as personal robots in homes.
+In addition, the methods we develop for bipedal robots can also be translated to robotic devices that augment humans, such as lower-limb exoskeletons.